Howl's Moving Castle (novel): Allusions and references to other works

 The novel makes references to many other works of literature.

-John Donne is alluded to twice, first in Chapter 10 when Howl refers to the first line of John Donne's poem The Sun Rising, saying "Busy old fool, unruly Sophie."
-Howl makes a reference to Donne again in Chapter 11, when Miss Angorian reads from his poem Song: "Goe and catche a falling starre".
-The poem also serves as the inspiration for the terms of Howl's curse.
+John Donne is alluded to twice, first in Chapter 10 when Howl refers to the first line of John Donne's poem The Sun Rising, saying "Busy old fool, unruly Sophie".
+Howl makes a reference to Donne again in Chapter 11, when Miss Angorian reads from his poem Song: "Go and catch a falling star".
+The poem also serves as the inspiration for the terms of Howl's curse, and is even referenced by name in the novel.

 In Chapter 11 there is a sign on Megan's house labelled "Rivendell", the "Last Homely House" in J. R. R. Tolkien's The Lord of the Rings.
-In Chapter 12 there is a reference to Alice's Adventures in Wonderland when Howl tells Sophie "We can't all be Mad Hatters."
+In Chapter 12 there is a reference to Alice's Adventures in Wonderland when Howl tells Sophie "We can't all be Mad Hatters".
 Howl refers to Hamlet in Chapter 17 when he quotes "Alas, poor Yorick!" and "She heard mermaids, so it follows that something is rotten in the state of Denmark.
 I have an everlasting cold, but luckily I'm terribly dishonest.
-I cling to that."; another Hamlet reference occurs at the beginning of Chapter 11 referring to the nothingness in the doorway to Wales as being "only an inch-thick after all".
+I cling to that"; another Hamlet reference occurs at the beginning of Chapter 11 referring to the nothingness in the doorway to Wales as being "only an inch-thick after all".

-The names of Suliman's alias Percival, and Howl's brother-in-law Gareth are two of the Knights of the Round Table, while Howl's own alias, Pendragon, is derived from King Arthur's surname.
+The names of Suliman's alias Percival, and Howl's brother-in-law Gareth are two of the Knights of the Round Table, while Howl's own alias, Pendragon, is derived from King Arthur's father, King Uther's epithet.
 The Witch of the Waste's name is a possible pun on the Witch of the West from the novel The Wonderful Wizard of Oz and its subsequent film.

 A traditional Welsh folk song, Sosban Fach, is referred several times in the novel as "Calcifer's silly saucepan song".